 The 2017 Brain Bee at MSU will take place on Sunday, February 5.
 The Brain Bee at MSU is a competition for high school students and test their knowledge of neuroscience facts based on the free PDF Brain Facts.
 Registration is now open for all Michigan high school students between the ages of 13-18.
 The winner of the competition at MSU moves on to compete at the National Brain Bee, and possibly the International Brain Bee.
 Participation is also great for college applications.

-For 2015 and 2016, I created the designs for the MSU Neuroscience Program Outreach t-shirt.
+In 2015, 2016, and 2019, I created the designs for the MSU Neuroscience Program Outreach t-shirt.
 I am always interested in sharing the design love, so if anyone out there would be interested in submitting a design suggestion for our shirts, please email it to...